dsyer/spring-boot-legacy/spring-boot-sample-gae/README.md

 Also runs as a deployed WAR in WTP or regular Tomcat container.
 The `main()` app (normal Spring Boot launcher) should also work.

 > NOTE: Google AppEngine does not allow JMX, so you have to switch it off in a Spring Boot app (`spring.jmx.enabled=false`).

+> WARNING: Spring Boot manages the appengine API version, which is nice.
+This project overrides it by virtue of using the `spring-boot-starter-parent` and defining the `appengine.version`.
+But beware, because `appengine.version` has a specific (other) meaning to the appengine Maven plugin, so we also have to define `gae.version` and use that to set the application version in the plugin configuration.